TikToker claims she was kicked off of Delta flight over her food allergies

 “It was handled really poorly.
 I felt really embarrassed,” she said in one of her videos.
 In an effort to avoid that situation a second time, the actor said she upgraded her seat and tried to inform flight attendants about her situation before takeoff.

-“I’ve done everything I can think of,” Brelis continued. ”Should I have not said I have a nut allergy?”
+“I’ve done everything I can think of,” Brelis continued.
+“Should I have not said I have an allergy?”

 The Independent has emailed Delta Airlines for comment.
 The airline requests passengers notify them of any allergies prior to boarding by filling out a form or calling their accessibility services team.

-Note: This article has been amended to provide the correct date of the flight and accurate account of what Brelis claims she told the flight crew.